Welcome to the Master of Science in Finance administrative information page!

 The MS Finance program is offered through a partnership between the Jack H. Brown College of Business and Public Administration and the College of Extended and Global Education.

 While your courses originate with the Jack H. Brown College of Business and Public Administration faculty, the program is administered through the College of Extended and Global Education (CEGE).
-This page presents some important operational details about your program.
+This page presents some important administrative details about your program.

 Once you are enrolled in classes, program staff will send you instructions to activate your myCoyote student center and email.
-From this time forward, staff will communicate with students through their myCoyote email.
+From this time forward, staff will communicate with students through your myCoyote email.
 Be sure to make your myCoyote email easy to access and check it frequently for program updates and University news.

 Drop and Fee Refund Policies

 If you need to drop a course, contact your Program Specialist by email.
 The date on your email will be the date of your request.
 The Program Specialist will process a course change on your behalf.
+Faculty cannot drop you from courses.

 - 100% refund, less $25 administrative fee, if course drop is requested before state date